The Modern Carrot and Genetic Discovery - AD 1900 to date

 Luckily this variety has made quite a comeback because of its lovely sweet taste.
 Chantenay Carrots, "The everyday carrots you really can enjoy every day!" - Visit Chantenay Carrots for more information.

-Because of this vegetable's inherent sweetness, carrot has been used for desserts and sweets long before the ubiquitous carrot cake.
-The Irish and English make a carrot pudding, the French make a cream with candied slivers of carrots in it, "tzimmes" a sweet carrot stew, is traditional for the Jewish New Year and early New Englanders gave carrot cookies as Christmas gifts.
+Because of its inherent sweetness, carrot has been used for desserts and sweets long before the ubiquitous carrot cake.
+The Irish and English make a carrot pudding, the French make a cream with candied slivers of carrots in it.
+Jewish people create "tzimmes" a sweet carrot stew, traditional for the Jewish New Year and early New Englanders gave carrot cookies as Christmas gifts.
 See the recipes page.

 Are we amused now by the ancients' attaching such medical importance to the carrot?
 Why should we be?
 In America in the past 25 to 30 years the humble carrot has risen from an obscure root, considered mainly as a delicacy for horses, to a position of genuine importance as nutritious, cheap human food.